nochet/BasePop_RNAseq/projectNotes.md

 - Locate these resources:
 1. Download reference files: gtf files from Index of ftp://ftp.flybase.org/genomes/dmel/current/
 2. Sequence assembly (ref.
 Pertea et al 2016)
-3. `/scripts/assembly_shortProtocol/SetUpArrays_short.Rmd` for use with the short pipeline
+3. `/scripts/assembly_shortProtocol/SetUpArrays_short.Rmd` for use with the short pipeline leading to DESeq2
-4. `/scripts/assembly_longProtocol/Set_up_arrays.Rmd` for use with the long pipeline (Ballgown)
+4. `/scripts/assembly_longProtocol/Set_up_arrays.Rmd` for use with the long pipeline leading to Ballgown
+- See `/scripts/assembly_shortProtocol/SetUpArrays_short.html`
 - A step-by-step workflow follows:

 #### STEP 1: Align reads to reference - Hisat2